-3.4 CONNECTING TO THE ROOF ANCHOR: Connection to the installed roof anchor may be made using a self locking snap hook or self locking and self closing carabiner only.
+- D. REMOVAL OF ROOF ANCHOR: Remove the roof anchor prior to shingling the area with the anchor.
+To remove it, unscrew the lag screws and remove anchor. - 3.4 CONNECTING TO THE ROOF ANCHOR: Connection to the installed roof anchor may be made using a self locking snap hook or self locking and self closing carabiner only.
 Do not use a knot to connect a lifeline to the roof anchor.
-Do not pass the lanyard or lifeline through the roof anchor D-ring and hook back into the lanyard or lifeline.
+Do 6 mm x 80 mm SPAX washer head T-Star fasteners not pass the lanyard or lifeline through the roof anchor D-ring and hook back into the lanyard or lifeline.
 When connecting, make sure the connections are fully closed and locked.
-Figure 9 illustrates the proper connection of a typical fall arrest or restraint equipment to the roof anchor.
+Figure 8 illustrates the proper connection of a typical fall arrest system to the roof anchor.
 When using an energy absorbing lanyard, connect the energy absorber "pack" end to the harness.
 When using a self retracting lifeline, make sure the device is properly positioned so that the retraction is not hindered.
 Always protect the lifeline/lanyard from abrading against sharp or abrasive surfaces on the roof.
 Make sure all the connections are compatible in size, shape, and strength.
 Never connect more than one personal protective system to any single roof anchor at a time.